LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > ## Getting help
 >
 > Use the `man` command to invoke the manual page (documentation) for a shell command.
-> For example, `man ls` displays all the flags/options available to you - which saves
+> For example, `man ls` displays all the arguments available to you - which saves
 > you remembering them all!
 Try this for each command you've learned so far.
-> Use the `spacebar` to navigate the manual pages, and `q` to quit.
+> Use the `spacebar` to navigate the manual pages.
+Use `q` at any time to quit.
 >
 > ***Note*: this command is for Mac and Linux users only**.
 It does not work directly for Windows users.
 > If you use windows, you can search for the Shell command on [http://man.he.net/](http://man.he.net/),